 Minimum Qualifications: Candidates should have knowledge of basic cleaning equipment, supplies, and related methods and materials.
 Must have ability to use hand tools, some power tools, and weed whacker and must be capable of learning the use of other necessary equipment.
 Candidates must possess a valid California Class C driver’s license, have great customer service skills and a flexible schedule.
 Must also be able to lift 50 lbs.
 Note: Candidates will be required to provide a DMV driving record to the City and meet driving history standards prior to being hired.

 Recreation & Parks offers three traditional camp programs: Camp Wa-Tam, Camp Yu-Chi and Doyle Adventure Camp.
 Descriptions of each are below.
-Recruitment for all Summer Camp positions will begin February 2015.
+PLEASE NOTE: ALL SUMMER CAMP JOB APPLICATIONS ARE DUE MARCH 20TH.

 - CAMP WA-TAM is held on the hill above Howarth Park which is located on Summerfield Road in eastern Santa Rosa.
 Each one-week session runs Monday through Friday.
 Monday-Wednesday staff arrives at approximately 8:30am and leave at 3:30pm.
 Thursday, they arrive at noon, spend the night, and leave on Friday morning at 11am.
 Camp activities include canoeing on Lake Ralphine, archery, crafts, songs and skits, and hiking to Spring Lake for a day of fishing and swimming.